hturnbull93/oystercard/README.md

 This project was created to practice Test Driven Development with RSpec, and Object Oriented Principles including encapsulation, highly cohesion and low coupling, single responsibility and dependency injection.

+The project is incomplete, at this point the Oystercard class is not yet working using the JourneyList class.

 ## User Stories

 > In order to use public transport